kaylan-ashley/csc493/README.md

+# CSC493: Expository Writing in Computer Science
-# CSC493: Game theory and the probabilistic method
+## Topic: Game theory and the probabilistic method